IN THE MOUNTAINS OF FIRE

 “He will never be at rest.”)

 We bury the soldiers in the soft forest loam, while Kiril lies propped up against a tree, as limp as if we'd made her out of rags, staring off into nothing.
 Lufti finds every one of the bodies.
+We find no peasants; apparently they took their wounded with them and suffered no permanent casualties (Pity we scared them so--they'd have made good recruits.)
 We drive branches into the ground at the head of each grave, and hang their dog-tags there.
 As I hook the last one on on its twig, Kiril turns her head to me and her eyes focus upon mine.
 She whimpers and reaches out her arms to me, so I rush over to her and take her into my lap, right there, sitting on the ground beside the graves, underneath the jungle canopy.
 She responds enough to slowly wrap her arms around me and nestle against my shoulder.
 Her hair still smells like Barrahab’s sweet shampoo, as if nothing horrific had happened underneath it since we bathed together in that rocky pool.

 For a long time we stay like that.
 She says nothing, and I don't try to make her speak, I just rock her, big as she is.
 And I think about all of the lore that I don't know, like how to train telepaths, or how to heal one who has sustained psychic injury.
 I couldn't even fake my way through the way I've learned to do with broken bones and bullet-wounds.